Projects

 We aim to understand adolescent girls' changing menstrual health experiences and needs throughout their adolescent years and test the impacts of menstrual health on girls’ lives.
 The study will quantify the effects of early menstrual experiences and sustained unmet menstrual health needs in adolescence on education, physical health, mental health, and sexual and reproductive health outcomes.

-This study will build essential evidence to understand adolescent menstrual health needs and their impacts over the life-course.
 While qualitative studies have described consequences of unmet menstrual health needs for health and education, studies have yet to document the extent to which menstrual health impacts these outcomes to prompt commensurate and sustained investment.
 A longitudinal cohort is best placed to estimate these effects.

 Menstruation is a frequent, repeated experience, and the impacts of unmet needs are likely to be the result of ongoing exposure rather than a single challenging menstrual period.
 Longitudinal studies also allow us to explore the relationships between early life events and later outcomes, and to understand the timing of experiences so that we can draw stronger causal inferences about the impacts of menstrual health.